Sour Cream and Green Onion Potato Salad with Bacon

 The shortcut in this recipe is to leave on the skins of the red potatoes.
+Not only does it save you time, it adds fiber and color to the potato salad.
+Who knew potato salad could be healthy!

 Actually replacing almost half of the mayonnaise with sour cream is also a fat-saving tip, especially if you used lite sour cream.